Galène's administrative API

 List of stateful tokens

-GET returns the list of stateful tokens, as plain text, one token per line.
+GET returns the list of stateful tokens, as a JSON array.
 POST creates a new token, and returns its name in the Location header.
 Allowed methods are HEAD, GET and POST.

 Stateful token